 The key lies in understanding that repetition is necessary in the process of relearning how to see the world, and in giving as much time as it takes without pressure to “get it done.”
 When I hold this attitude of infinite patience with the process, I get out of my own way and I can really dig in and make some progress.

-In January, we will have another offering of The Work 101, my online course for diving into The Work and making it more of a practice.
+The Work 101 is my in-depth, online course for diving into The Work and making it more of a practice.
 You will get a chance to test this idea of slow, steady practice in the course.
 And you will gain a lot of understanding of how to do The Work in the course.

 Join us if you are interested in building something new.